Ghost Unit (Israel Defense Forces)

 The 9th Platoon of the Auxiliary Company of the 202nd Battalion of the Israeli army's Paratrooper Brigade, also known as the Ghost Unit, is an elite 21-member unit of snipers active during the Gaza War.
-Many members of the unit with dual nationals of Israel and other countries.
+Many members of the unit are dual nationals of Israel and other countries.
 During the war, members of the unit were documented killing unarmed civilians in Gaza, and the subject of criminal complaints filed in Germany, Italy, and France, along with investigations in South Africa and Belgium.

 History

 In the early stages of the Gaza War, members of the Ghost Unit served in Gaza.